BetterThanTomorrow/calva-docs/docs/figwheel-main-webpack.md

 We'll change the fresh-figwheel-main `build` alias to a webpack build.

 Create a build configuration for it which has :target set to :bundle.
 This triggers creation of a webpack compatible bundle.
-The figwheel docs suggest that the :bundle-cmd is optional.
-I have not found it to be so.
-We'll leave out the :output-to and :final-output-to keys as figwheel will insert its defaults.
+The figwheel docs suggest that the :bundle-cmd is optional, but I have not found it to be so.
+However, we can leave out the :output-to and :final-output-to keys as figwheel will insert its defaults into the command line there.

 ```
 ^{:watch-dirs ["test" "src"]